Fran89/SMBCast/README.md

  - The Puerto Rico Strong Motion Program for their help and support
  - USGS for their development of the shakemap standards. @ http://earthquake.usgs.gov/research/shakemap/
+ - Michael E. Smoot for the TCLAP Library included in this project @ http://tclap.sourceforge.net/
  - The QT Development Team for their awesome QT Library @ http://qt-project.org/